Helper Jailed After Employer Discovers Stolen Chanel Bags On Social Media Pictures

 Replaced pink bag with “better” black one

-In May, the maid found another, more expensive black Chanel bag worth $8,500.
+In May, the helper found another, more expensive black Chanel bag worth $8,500.

 A black Chanel bag, for illustration purposes only